Nondiscrimination and Equal Employment

-The decision of the appeal by the vice president of student affairs and dean of students or his/her designee is final.
+The decision of the appeal by the vice president of student affairs and dean of students or their designee is final.
 The respondent/complainant is entitled to only one appeal.

-If the vice president of student affairs and dean of students or his/her designee becomes so involved in the investigation or adjudication of a case such that he/she feels his/her impartiality may be compromised, he/she may defer appellate responsibilities for the case in question to the president of the College or his/her designee.
+If the vice president of student affairs and dean of students or their designee becomes so involved in the investigation or adjudication of a case such that he/she feels their impartiality may be compromised, he/she may defer appellate responsibilities for the case in question to the president of the College or their designee.

 Reporting Child Abuse and Emergencies